RESEARCH

 Gilles Deleuze & Félix Guattari in A Thousand Plateaus

-- Feminist Theory and criticism of science
+- Feminist Theory

-- Trans Studies
+& Science Studies - Trans Studies

-- Socio-material approaches, new materialisms
+- Socio-material approaches, New Materialisms

-- Temporality, processes of differentiation, transformation
+- Time and processes of differentiation